zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL100.md

 ## Create Developer Cloud Service Project

 ### **STEP 1**: Login to your Oracle Cloud Account

-- From any browser, go to the URL:
+- From any browser, go to the URL below, or if using a trial account, use the URL emailed to you in your confirmation email:

     `https://cloud.oracle.com`

 - click **Sign In** in the upper right hand corner of the browser